Mike-7/WinApi-Custom-Tool-Set/README.md

-# WinApi Custom Tool Set
+# Win Api Custom ToolSet

 ![Screenshot of the application](https://i.imgur.com/G1oALqC.png) Application for testing some of the WinApi functions.